 You will need to answer these questions, and questions like them as honestly as possible so that you know what direction to go in.
 You may find that what you’re really hoping to start is a hobby farm that you can run as a side-business.
 If this is the case, beware that the tax implications for hobby farms are quite different that for business farms.

 If you want to know whether or not you have what it takes to be a farmer, give this quiz a try.
 It was created by Taylor Reid, the founder of Beginning Farmers.

-What to do if you’ve never farmed before:
+Where to start if you’ve never farmed before:

-If you didn’t grow up on a farm and haven’t worked on farms, you may be wondering how on earth you’re going to make your dream a reality.
-This is a very real concern and the reality may prompt you to consider another line of work because farming is hard, and farming as a business doubly so!
+If you didn’t grow up on a farm and haven’t worked on one, you may be wondering how on earth you’re going to make your dream a reality.
+This is a very real concern.
+The reality may prompt you to consider another line of work because farming is hard, and farming as a business is doubly so!

 Get some real-world experience

 For many modern-day farmers, especially those running large commercial farms in the Midwest, skills have been passed from generation to generation.

 This isn’t the same for small startup farms.
 These farmers have had to acquire their skills in order to learn how to start farming, and they’ve either done so by apprenticing with other farmers, going to farm school, or doing some intense self-directed study (see the resources section at the end of this article).